-During 2020 TRL continued to enhance its analytical, underwriting and actuarial resources to further concentrate on providing clients with top quality service, expertise and financial security in challenging market conditions.
+TRL continues to enhance its analytical, underwriting and actuarial resources to further concentrate on providing clients with top quality service, expertise and financial security in challenging market conditions.
 Our aim is to be their reinsurer of choice.

-For 2021 TRL continues to focus on underwriting excellence and ensuring we maximise opportunities during this period of relative market hardening, enhancing client relationships and navigating emerging risks and the ever-changing political environment.
+TRL's focus remains on underwriting excellence and ensuring we maximise opportunities during this period of relative market hardening, enhancing client relationships and navigating emerging risks and the ever-changing political environment.